Dyalog/ride/docs/protocol.md

 ```json
 ["CloseAllWindows",{}] // Ride -> Interpreter
 ```
-In response the interpreter will send a CloseWindow messsage for each window that it is aware of.
+In response the interpreter will send a CloseWindow message for each window that it is aware of.
 The CloseAllWindows message will leave the SIStack unchanged, it will just close all (trace and edit) windows in the interpreter.

 ## Debugging
 The following messages are used in relation to trace windows.